-- Congenital Defects- (all ages affected) includes aortic valve stenosis, atrial septal defect, Ebstein’s Anomaly, and single ventricle defects.
+- Congenital Defects- (all ages affected) include aortic valve stenosis, atrial septal defect, Ebstein’s Anomaly, and single ventricle defects.
 People are born with these.
 They are not acquired.

-- Myocardis- (all ages) inflammation of the heart, caused by a viral infection, drug reaction, or general inflammatory condition.
+- Myocarditis- (all ages) inflammation of the heart caused by a viral infection, drug reaction, or general inflammatory condition.

 - Atherosclerosis- (older age) hardening of the arteries, usually caused by age in older individuals.

-- Channelopathies- (all ages, usually under the age of 35) responsible for “autopsy-negative” or undiagnosed deaths.
-Has a lot to do with the electrical impulses regulated by electrolyte channels and the movement of sodium, potassium and calcium ions into cardiac cells.
+- Channelopathies- (all ages, usually under 35) are responsible for “autopsy-negative” or undiagnosed deaths.
+Has a lot to do with the electrical impulses regulated by electrolyte channels and the movement of sodium, potassium, and calcium ions into cardiac cells.

 - Cardiomyopathy- damage to the heart muscle from high blood pressure and heart valve disease.
 A thickened heart muscle.

 - Scarring of heart tissue- this can occur after a heart attack

 - Recreational drug use- (all ages) can occur to healthy individuals with the use of certain drugs